DavidRiechert/cam_server/README.md

 # each flag explained:

-  -d: Optionsl: runs the container detached from your terminal session
+  -d: Optional: runs the container detached from your terminal session

   --rm: Optional: container is deleted automatically after stopped with $ docker stop <container_id/container_name>